Alcohol and Native Americans: Influence of Mesoamerica

 Traditional drinks made from fermented corn or corn flour include tejuino, pozol, chicha or chicha de jora, and pox.

-Cacao wine
+Fermented cacao beverage

-Evidence from Puerto Escondido dating to the formative stage of the Olmec Culture (1100-900 BC) indicates that a weak alcoholic beverage was made from fermented cacao pulp and stored in pottery containers.
-This is probably the earliest known consumption of cacao.
-Fermentation is an early step in the process later used to produce the nonalcoholic chocolate beverage widely consumed in Mesoamerica.
+Evidence from Puerto Escondido dating to the formative stage of the Olmec Culture (1100-900 BC) indicates that a weak alcoholic cacao beverage was made from fermented cacao pulp and stored in pottery containers.
+Fermentation is an early step in the process also used to produce the nonalcoholic chocolate beverage widely consumed in Mesoamerica.